About me

 Likelihood isochrone fitting

-Fürnkranz, Rix, Coronado & Seeburger 2023 (accepted by ApJ)
+Link: Fürnkranz, Rix, Coronado & Seeburger 2024

 We have developed a method to derive ages of stellar action-angle groups by projecting their action-angle distribution into 5D position-parallax-proper motion space and draw CMDs from the entire Gaia catalog.
 We then performed a likelihood isochrone fitting, which accounts for widely varying distances and reddenings, outliers and binaries, sparsely populated main sequence turn-offs, and the possible presence of an intrinsic age spread within a stellar population.